AakashKhatu/ParallelOCR/index.md

 ### Create dataset
   - list all fonts on google fonts with web api.
+  - select only Serif and Sans Serif Fonts.
   - create template html file with all required letters.
-  - iterate over list of fonts and take screenshots. (*process parallely*)
+  - iterate over list of fonts and take screenshots of all letters separately using Multiple Selenium Processes.
-  - Seperate letters from screenshots with opencv.
-  - apply Preprocess on all letters and change resolution if required.
+  - apply Preprocess on all letters and change resolution to 16x16 pixels.
 ### Preprocess File
   - get Scanned File.
   - get page.